Site Overlay

 Healthcare Taxonomy Code 2084F0202X

-Forensic Psychiatry is a subspecialty with a psychiatric focus on the interrelationships between civil, criminal, and administrative law, as well as the evaluation and specialized treatment of individuals involved with the legal system, including those incarcerated in jails, prisons, and forensic psychiatry hospitals.
+Forensic Psychiatry is a subspecialty with a psychiatric focus on the interrelationships between civil, criminal, and administrative law.
+It also involves the evaluation and specialized treatment of individuals involved with the legal system, including those incarcerated in jails, prisons, and forensic psychiatry hospitals.

 Hospice and Palliative Medicine Physicians